$b$-Hurwitz numbers from Whittaker vectors for $\mathcal{W}$-algebras: Abstract

 \section{Abstract}

-We show that $b$-Hurwitz numbers with a rational weight are obtained by taking an explicit limit of a Whittaker vector for the $\mathcal{W}$-algebra of type $A$.
-Our result is a vast generalization of several previous results that treated the monotone case, and the cases of quadratic and cubic polynomial weights.
-It also provides an interpretation of the associated Whittaker vector in terms of generalized branched coverings that might be of independent interest.
-Our result is new even in the special case $b=0$ that corresponds to classical hypergeometric Hurwitz numbers, and implies that they are governed by the topological recursion of Eynard--Orantin.
+We show that rationally weighted $b$-Hurwitz numbers are obtained by taking an explicit limit of a Whittaker vector for the $\mathcal{W}$-algebra of type $A$.
+As a consequence, we show that the generating function satisfies an infinite set of finite degree differential operators that determines it uniquely.
+We provide an interpretation of the associated Whittaker vector in terms of generalized branched coverings that might be of independent interest.
+Our result is new even in the special case $b=0$ that corresponds to classical hypergeometric Hurwitz numbers, and implies that they are governed by the Eynard--Orantin topological recursion.
 This gives an independent proof of the recent result of Bychkov--Dunin-Barkowski--Kazarian--Shadrin.